ankur182/Git-commands/README.md

 Conclusion:

-Use CascadeType.REFRESH when you want child records to be reloaded from the DB whenever the parent is refreshed — useful for discarding unsaved changes.
+Use CascadeType.DETACH when you want to fully detach both parent and children from Hibernate's tracking.
+Rarely used in basic CRUD APIs.

 ---

-Would you like to continue with DETACH or a quick summary of all cascade types with when to use them?
+Would you like a summary table of all cascade types and when to use them now?